-For the past 30 years, there have been considerable efforts to promote recycling of plastics in order to control the problem of plastic waste.
+For the past 30 years, there have been considerable efforts to promote the recycling of plastics to control the problem of plastic waste.
 Although there has indeed been progress made in the development of recycling technologies, less than 15% of plastics are recycled.

 “I believe that the solution to this problem is going to be driven by economics.
 Money is the key motivator of human behavior.
 I believe that humans can be motivated to recycle if there is a strong enough economic incentive to do so.”Dr. Duane Priddy, Plastic Expert Group, Founder & CEO